kubesphere-retired/docs.kubesphere.io/content/en/installation/kubesphere-on-qingcloud-instance.md

 [Kubekey](https://github.com/kubesphere/kubekey) is the next-gen installer which is used for installing Kubernetes and KubeSphere v3.0.0 fastly, flexibly and easily.

-1. First, download it and generate a configuration file to custom the installation as follows.
+1. First, download it and generate a configuration file to customize the installation as follows.

 ```
 curl -O -k https://kubernetes.pek3b.qingstor.com/tools/kubekey/kk